haylahi/KivyBorderImageTool/README.md

 Application is written upon **Kivy 1.9.2** and requires that version.
 I am not sure if it will run under 1.9.1 (stable), but it may after removing the *kivy.require()* line.

 Thanks to the Kivy Organization for awesome Kivy framework and Kivy community for help.
-Special thanks to **dessant** and **tshirtman** for help understanding the Kivy BorderImage.
+Special thanks to **@dessant** and **@tshirtman** for help understanding the Kivy BorderImage.